Undergraduate Degree Admissions Information

 Prior Learning Credit

 We recognize that our students often have considerable previous learning, work, and life experiences in their chosen area of study.
-Through prior learning credit, you can earn up to 30 credits toward the Bachelor of Professional Studies degree program.
+Through prior learning credit, you can earn up to 30 credits toward the Bachelor of Arts degree program.

 To be eligible for prior learning credits, you must be enrolled in our degree program.
 You will be asked to create a portfolio that describes and demonstrates how your previous learning equates to the learning outcomes of specific courses within the degree program.
 If your prior learning experiences cover multiple courses, you can submit all requested credit in a single portfolio.